 The works in your sketches for your upcoming show Upgrade, Zoom, Beach are pretty much „sketchy” themselves.
 It is almost like you select objects, for instance frames, but only show a suggestion of these.
 You seem to shift the focus towards their materiality instead of their actual function.
 What is the initial point for these works?

 I think of them as models.
 Maybe that is why they appear provisional.
 Models are subject to change and improvement.
 I think I am at my best when I improvise.
 Obviously a certain amount of planning is necessary, but I get better results when I am playing.
 I need to keep that space open in the studio of course, but also in a show, and once the work is up it is fixed.

-Could you say a few words about the exhibition title?
+Could you say a few words about the exhibition title Upgrade, Zoom, Beach?

-Upgrade, Zoom, Beach is a name for each of the three elements on display: the wall constructions, upgraded to aluminium from previous wooden ones, the photographs taken with the zoom function of the camera, and the paintings which are a riff on pixelated satellite images of beaches.
-These particular words resonate with some aspects of how we experience images that I am interested in, as well as the conditions in which we experience them.
+The title of the show is a name for each of the three elements on display: the wall constructions, upgraded to aluminium from previous wooden ones, the photographs taken with the zoom function of the camera, and the paintings which are a riff on pixelated satellite images of beaches.
+These particular words resonate with some aspects of how we experience images that I am interested in; and the conditions in which we experience them.

 What sort of conditions do you mean?
 Are you referring to the circulation of digital imagery?